 Building an efficient pipeline

 The short time frame proposed for the project’s turn-around required a new technological solution.
-This is where Uzair and his team first utilized Xsens, using it alongside several other technological solutions such as Reallusion iClone, Reallusion Unreal Live Link, Manus VR for hand and finger movement, and the Unreal Engine for lighting and rendering.
+This is where Uzair and his team first utilized Xsens, using it alongside several other technological solutions such as Reallusion iClone, Reallusion Unreal Live Link, Xsens Gloves by Manus for hand and finger movement, and the Unreal Engine for lighting and rendering.

 Behind the Scenes footage: